-4 Click Start to initiate the notification of the quick task.

-5 Click the QuickTask Status tab to monitor the status of the task.
+- 4 Click Start to initiate the notification of the quick task. - 5 Click the QuickTask Status tab to monitor the status of the task.

 Status Description New The Primary Server has not started the process of notifying the device.
 Connecting The Primary Server is attempting to connect to the device.
 Connected The Primary Server is connected to the device.
 Connection Failed The Primary Server is unable to connect to the device.
 Connection Failed (Expired) The Primary Server is unable to connect to the device, and the quick task assignment has expired.
 Stopped The quick task notification was stopped before it was sent to the device.
 You can do this only if the quick task has not yet been assigned to the device.
 Assigned The quick task has been assigned to the device.
-Done The quick task has been executed on the device.
+Initiated The quick task notification has been sent to the device.
+Install Requested The device has requested for installation of the bundle.
+Notification Failed Sending of the quick task notification failed.
+Ignored The quick task notification was ignored because it is not applicable to the device.
+Ignored by App This quick task notifications status is specific to mobile devices.
+The quick task notification was ignored as the ZENworks app installed on the mobile device is outdated.